venren91/react-notes/README.md

 ## React Notes
 A simple React notes application bootstrapped with  [Create React App](https://github.com/facebook/create-react-app).
 Scope of this project is to learn and understand the react, redux (for frontend) and node js (for backend api development) that connects to mongoDB.
 This application additionaly has a docker file that can be used to run the app locally.

+## How to run this application
+1) Run mongodb docker container: `docker run -d -p 27017:27017 mongo`
+2) Start the server: from the server folder, execute `node server.js`.
+This command should start the server listening to port 8080 and connect to mongodb server.
+Please note, if you have mongodb installed in different location, change the db.js file accordingly.

 ### Some of the included tools/libraries

 * [React](https://github.com/axios/axios)